Skip to main content

 ECH

 ECH stands for Encrypted Client Hello.
-Without it, the SNI in your TLS handshake sits in plaintext on the wire.
-Your ISP, a corporate middlebox, a curious nation-state, anyone watching can read which hostname you're hitting even though the rest of the handshake is encrypted.
-ECH wraps the real ClientHello inside a second handshake aimed at an ECH provider's outer name, so all an observer sees is something generic like cloudflare-ech.com.
-The actual target stays hidden inside.
+In a regular TLS 1.3 handshake the SNI field sits in plaintext on the wire, so anyone in the network path (ISP, corporate middlebox, nation-state observer) can read which hostname the connection is reaching even though the rest of the handshake is encrypted.
+ECH wraps the real ClientHello inside a second handshake aimed at an ECH provider's outer name, leaving an observer with something generic like cloudflare-ech.com and the inner target hidden behind it.

 httpcloak ships with ECH on by default.
-If the target host publishes an ECH config in its DNS HTTPS RR, the lib grabs it, drops the ECH extension into the ClientHello, and the inner SNI gets encrypted.
-If the host doesn't publish one, you fall back to a plain ClientHello and the request still goes through.
-Nothing breaks just because ECH isn't available.
+When the target host publishes an ECH config in its DNS HTTPS RR, the lib fetches it, attaches the ECH extension to the ClientHello, and the inner SNI ends up encrypted.
+When the host doesn't publish one, the connection falls back to a plain ClientHello and the request goes through normally.
+The absence of ECH is never a hard failure.

 info